-Green card holders who are age 65 or older and have lived in the United States as permanent residents for at least 20 years (not necessarily continuously) can take an easier version of the history and government (civics) exam that is required of naturalization applicants.
+Green card holders who are age 65 or older and have lived in the U.S. as permanent residents for at least 20 years (not necessarily continuously) can take an easier version of the history and government (civics) exam that is required of naturalization applicants.
 This is commonly referred to as the "65/20 exception."

-See the “Study Materials for the Civics Test” page of the U.S. Citizenship and Immigration Services (USCIS) website to find these questions and various means of studying them.
-You can look at the list of 100 question on this website—but then will need to identify the questions with a star or asterisk (*) next to them, which are the only ones that may be asked of someone who qualifies for the 65/20 exception.
+See the Study Materials for the Civics Test page of the U.S. Citizenship and Immigration Services (USCIS) website to find these questions and various means of studying them.
+(USCIS provides these questions in different languages too.)
+You can look at the full list of questions on this website—but then will need to identify the questions with a star or asterisk (*) next to them, which are the only ones that may be asked of someone who qualifies for the 65/20 exception.
 Or, this pdf has only the questions for 65/20 applicants.

 In order to become a naturalized U.S. citizen, most applicants need to show that they can speak, read, and write in English.
 These English skills will be tested at the citizenship interview.
 The USCIS officer who interviews the person will normally speak to him or her in English and watch how well the applicant answers questions and responds to instructions.
 The officer will also ask the applicant to read a short piece of text out loud, and to write a sentence that the officer says aloud (dictates).

 If you are age 50 or older and have lived in the U.S. as a green card holder (permanent resident) for at least 20 years, you can have the citizenship interview conducted in your native language.
 This is commonly referred to as the "50/20" waiver.
 These 20 years of permanent residence do not need to have been continuous.
-If you have been outside the U.S. for short periods of time (fewer than six months at a stretch, to be safe), that is okay, so long as all your time living in the United States totals 20 years.
+If you have been outside the U.S. for short periods of time (fewer than six months at a stretch, to be safe), that is okay, so long as all your time living in the U.S. totals 20 years.

 The second rule is known as the "55/15" waiver.
-It says that if you are age 55 or older and have lived in the United States as a green card holder for at least 15 years, you can have the citizenship interview and exam conducted in your native language.
+It says that if you are age 55 or older and have lived in the U.S. as a green card holder for at least 15 years, you can have the citizenship interview and exam conducted in your native language.
 Again, the 15 years do not need to have been continuous.